kitpao/rails_tennis_articles_page_with_design/README.md

 - Use Active Record queries to translate app requirements to SQL queries
 - Use ActiveRecord validations
 - Pass user input from view through controller to model in a safe way
-- Remember about thin controllers and distinction between logic and presentation tiers
+- Use thin controllers and distinguish between logic and presentation tiers
 - Avoid n+1 queries problem
 - Use unit tests (Rspec)
 - Use ActiveRecord validations